"When you're in love with a beautiful woman / it's hard." - Dr. Hook

 Then there are the mustangs: You can wonder why Gable doesn't realize that he, himself, is the reason there are no more wild mustangs in the canyon.
 His attitude in roping them, so casual about animal life, tells us he's a true cowboy and maybe cowboys--courageous and insane as they are--are all sociopaths.
 Maybe all hunters and soldiers have to be immune to their fellow creature's suffering just to keep from cryin'.
 Gable's blind to having drained the mustang bottle but Marilyn knows those poor mustangs are just like her, caught in the thresher of dirtbag desire.
 The horses bring money for booze which the cowboys feed to her in an effort to get her into bed.
 Guido then offers to free them if it means her can get her into bed (thus 'landing') which skeeves MM and us all out, and Clift is just too sensitive, like Marilyn, to deal with the pain they cause.
 He likes her for who she is, not as something to brand.

 By all accounts Clift and Monroe were both half out of their minds on booze and pills during the torturously long location shoot and the wild vulnerability they display is not just acting.
-They'd both be ground up before you know it, just like the scores of mustangs that used to be out in these mountains.
-And the cowboys will be thrown up against the barb wire and neon of the west they've won, and they shall lament there's no more hosses to rope for dog food and the dogs that ate the food there was are all dead from old age and there you are.
+They'd both be ground up, stacked, and canned before you know it.
+And the Marlboro cowboys all thrown up against the barb wire tracheotomies of Reno, and they shall lament there's no more hosses to rope for dog food and the dogs that ate the food there was are all dead from old age and there you are.
 That's progress, like the westward expansion that reaped the dust bowl.
-The whole final segment of roping the mustangs and Marilyn Monroe freaking out with those big doe eyes running the bi-polar gamut is so painful I had to walk away from it, keep it running on the DVR and come back in time for that brilliant final fade-out, with Gable and Monroe driving 'home' - wherever that is.
+The whole final segment of roping the mustangs and Marilyn Monroe freaking out with those big bi-polar doe eyes is so painful I had to walk away from it, keep it running on the DVR and come back in time for that brilliant final fade-out, with Gable and Monroe driving 'home' towards wherever far off star.
 No credits, no music, no... nothing.
-It's not perfect as a film but as death's desert Christmas card it's ripe with transcendental mythic inscrutability and that alone makes THE MISFITS a quiet, drunken, desperate little triumph.
-Set it free, set them all free, like Monroe and Clift and Gable are free, and play God here tonight.
-Marilyn!
+It's not perfect as a film but as death's desert Christmas card it's ripe with transcendental mythic inscrutability and that alone makes it a drunken, desperate little triumph.
+Set it free, set them all free, like Monroe, Clift and Gable and the iguana and mustangs are set finally free, and play God here tonight.
+Run, Marilyn!
+Run for the hills!